lequeso/awesomeincu-2015/_tutorials/unity-pong.md

     private Rigidbody2D rb2d;
     private Vector2 vel;

-We also need a few functions. `hi()` will let us wait two seconds to give people time to get ready before the ball starts.

-    IEnumerator Hi(float secs){
-        yield return new WaitForSeconds(secs);
-    }

-`GoBall()` will choose a random direction (left or right), then make the ball start to move.
+We also need a `GoBall()` function, that will choose a random direction (left or right), then make the ball start to move.

     void GoBall(){
         float rand = Random.Range(0.0f, 2.0f);